memfault/interrupt/_posts/2023-09-11-mcu-peripheral-forwarding.md

 }
 ```

-Using the LLVM API, we can determine the code above do not require instrumentation.
+Using the LLVM API, we can determine the code above does not require instrumentation.
 By analyzing the code, LLVM can identify memory operations that correspond to local PC pointers and exclude them from the instrumentation process.

 However, for cases where the distinction is unclear, you would need to check every memory address against a set of peripheral address intervals.
 For example, in the case of the STM32L0 chip, the peripheral registers are located within specific address intervals, such as 0x40000000 - 0x40008000, 0x40010000 - 0x40018000, 0x4002 0000 - 0x4002 63FF and 0x5000 0000 - 0x5000 1FFF.
 By comparing the accessed address with these intervals, you can determine if it corresponds to a peripheral address.